Champagne Jacquinot 'Harmonie Millesime' 2009

 With our previous evenings selling out quickly, you’ll need to get in early to secure your spot at this tasting!

 Wines will be presented in 4 brackets matched to courses in a sit-down dinner.
-Full wine list to be announced soon.
+Full wine list to be announced closer to the date.